-- School management was first approached and a presentation was made about why and how the concerned school can work on school safety - A School Safety Committee was formed with the help of school administration - A three day programme on orientation of the school disaster management committee on school disaster management planning - Orientation about basic disaster awareness to coordinators and members of the school task forces - Detail training of the task force members on task force skills such as activities to be done for search and rescue, first aid, etc - > Imparting lessons on emergency response in each classroom - b Conducting mock drill and holding a debriefing meeting to evaluate the mock drill teachers.
-As part of the long-term sustainability of the program, an assessment of nonstructural mitigation measures was completed and school safety clubs have been opened in all the project schools.
-A short play on disaster awareness was also organized in 68 schools.
+- School management was first approached and a presentation was made about why and how the concerned school can work on school safety - A School Safety Committee was formed with the help of school administration - A three day programme on orientation of the school disaster management committee on school disaster management planning - Orientation about basic disaster awareness to coordinators and members of the school task forces - Detail training of the task force members on task force skills such as activities to be done for search and rescue, first aid, etc - Imparting lessons on emergency response in each classroom - Conducting mock drill and holding a debriefing meeting to evaluate the mock drill

 Gujarat School Safety Initiative - I is completed in all the 152 schools, covering training of 1,00,000 students (primary and secondary standards) and 1,500 teachers in the basics of disaster management.
 School based DM plans were prepared for all the 152 schools.
-Earthquake drills were conducted in 80 schools attended by around 40,000 students and 640
+Earthquake drills were conducted in 80 schools attended by around 40,000 students and 640 teachers.
+As part of the long-term sustainability of the program, an assessment of non-structural mitigation measures was completed and school safety clubs have been opened in all the project schools.
+A short play on disaster awareness was also organized in 68 schools.